 This article will discuss some causes of white spots on tomato leaves and other plant parts.
-Also, we will look at the damage they do and how to fix it naturally.
+Additionally, we will examine the damage they cause and explore natural remedies to help fix the problem.

 Like any plant, they are susceptible to impairments, most evident in spots, patches, or specks on the fruit, stem, and/or leaves.

-However, in some cases, you cannot get rid of the problem.
-This is due to the extent of the damage being too great for the plant to survive or the cause of the damage itself.
+However, in some cases, the problem cannot be eliminated.
+This is due to the extent of the damage being too great for the plant to survive, or the cause of the damage itself.

 Below are some common causes of tomato plant leaves, fruit skin, and other parts turning white.
-We’ll also look at how to treat the problem naturally.
+We’ll also explore how to address the problem naturally.

 Pest Activity

-Stink bugs feeding is one reason for cloudy spots or whitish areas on the leaves and fruits of tomato plants.
+Stink bug feeding is one reason for the development of cloudy spots or whitish areas on the leaves and fruits of tomato plants.
 Still, other garden pests, such as aphids, thrips, and spider mites, can also cause this damage.

-Leaves sustain the most damage from these pests.
+Leaves are the most susceptible to damage from these pests.
 You may also notice cloudy white spots under the skin or inside your tomatoes.

 However, you can prevent or deal with stink bug infestations relatively easily.